Mindoro State University

-The Mindoro State University (MinSU) or (Mindoro SU), formerly Mindoro State College of Agriculture and Technology is a public state higher education institution in Oriental Mindoro, Philippines.
+Mindoro State University (MinSU or Mindoro SU), formerly known as the Mindoro State College of Agriculture and Technology, is a public state higher education institution in Oriental Mindoro, Philippines.
 It is mandated to provide higher vocational, professional and technical instruction and training in agricultural, fisheries and industrial fields.
 It is also mandated to promote research, advanced studies and progressive leadership in the fields of agriculture including agricultural education and home technology, with special emphasis given to agricultural industry, fishery, forestry, and industrial education.
 Its main campus is located in the municipality of Victoria.

 History

 The Mindoro State University (MinSu) was originally the Mindoro National Agricultural School (MINAS) created by R.A.
-506 as a national agricultural secondary public school in the island of Mindoro.
+506 as a national agricultural secondary public school in the Municipality of Victoria (formerly part of Naujan) Oriental Mindoro.
 It formally opened its doors for learning on August 26, 1951.

 In 1963, by authority of R.A.
 3758, it opened the Collegiate Department.
 This steered the offering of several collegiate courses.
 The first two years leading to the degree of Bachelor of Science in agriculture (BSA) was initially offered.
 This was followed by the two-year course leading to Associate in Agricultural Technology (AAT) in 1973, then the complete course offering of Bachelor of Science in Agricultural Education (BSAE) in 1975 and the BSA curriculum developed by the Technical Panel for Agricultural Education (TPAE) based at Los Baños, Laguna was adopted by the school.
 This gradually replaced the BSA curriculum as well as the BSAE.